-In accordance with the Companies Act 2006 (the 'Act') (as amended by the Companies (Miscellaneous Reporting) Regulations 2018), the Directors provide the following statement describing how they have had regard to the matters set out in section 172(1) of the Act, when performing their duty to promote the success of the company under section 172.
-Further details on key actions in this regard are also contained within the Directors' Report on page 6
+In accordance with the Companies Act 2006 (the 'Act') (as amended by the Companies (Miscellaneous Reporting) Regulations 2018), the directors provide the following statement describing how they have had regard to the matters set out in section 172(1) of the Act, when performing their duty to promote the success of the company under section 172.
+Further details on key actions in this regard are also contained within the Directors' Report on page 7.

-The Directors' acknowledge that one of the primary responsibilities of the Board is to ensure the strategy of the company, as aligned to that of LBG, achieves long-term success and generates sustainable returns, central to which is ensuring engagement with stakeholders, and considering in all instances the long-term implications of decisions made, acting at all times to maintain the highest possible standards of conduct.
-This approach has during the course of the year been central to the activities of the Directors, as discussed below.
-The company is a subsidiary of Lloyds Banking Group plc ('LBG'), and as such follows many of the processes and practices of LBG, which are further referred to in this statement where relevant.
+The directors' acknowledge that one of the primary responsibilities of the Board is to ensure the strategy of the company, as aligned to that of Lloyds Banking Group plc ("LBG"), achieves long-term success and generates sustainable returns, central to which is ensuring engagement with stakeholders, and considering in all instances the long-term implications of decisions made, acting at all times to maintain the highest possible standards of conduct.
+This approach has during the course of the year been central to the activities of the directors, as discussed below.
+The company is a subsidiary of Lloyds Banking Group plc ("LBG"), and as such follows many of the processes and practices of LBG, which are further referred to in this statement where relevant.